The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Discussion

 \section{Discussion}

-Despite wide interest in the possibility of utilizing electrical circuits with memory as the basis for hardware reservoirs, an understanding of how these systems process and store information has been lacking.
-While for echo state networks, the balance between memory and nonlinearity is controlled primarily by the spectral radius of the coupling matrix, no similar conditions have been explored for electrical networks.
+Despite wide interest in utilizing electronic circuits with memory for hardware reservoirs, an understanding of how these systems process and store information has been lacking.
+For echo state networks, the balance between memory and nonlinearity is controlled primarily by the spectral radius of the coupling matrix.
+However, no similar conditions have been explored for electronic networks.

-In this work we have shown that linear electronic reservoirs of LRC circuits can be constructed with optimal memory properties, having an eigenvalue spectrum known to correspond to an extensive memory (e.g. that scales linearly with the number of components).
-We have shown that this may be interpreted as performing a Fourier transform of the driving signal in hardware and that the eigenvalue spectrum required can be designed appropriately for a given problem.
+In this work we have shown that linear electronic reservoirs of LRC circuits can be constructed with optimal memory properties, having an eigenvalue spectrum known to correspond to an extensive memory (e.g. that scales proportionally to the number of components).
+This may be interpreted as performing a Fourier transform of the driving signal in hardware, where the eigenvalue spectrum required can be designed appropriately for a given problem.

-In memristor reservoirs we have shown that while the system contains contributions from terms of very high order, these are moderated in strength by powers of $\chi$.
-It is essential that the reservoir be able to isolate desired terms to make use of them in the training process; we have shown that using paired memristors of opposite polarity gives a substantial increase in the reservoir's ability to isolate their quadratic kernels.
+In memristor reservoirs, we have shown that while the system contains contributions from terms of very high order, these are moderated in strength by powers of $\chi$.
+It is essential that the reservoir be able to isolate desired terms to make use of them in the training process.
+We have shown that using paired memristors of opposite polarity gives a substantial increase in the reservoir's ability to isolate their quadratic kernels.

-Combining LRC and memristor networks into deep reservoirs allows the utilization of the memory capabilities of LRC reservoirs and the nonlinear capacities of memristor reservoirs in order to obtain specific computational capacities.
+Combining LRC and memristor networks into deep reservoirs allows the utilization of the memory capabilities of LRC reservoirs and the nonlinear capacities of memristor reservoirs in order to achieve specific computational goals.
 Utilizing an LRC network as a deep layer allows nonlinear computations performed in the surface memristor network to be stored for long times.
-Similarly, using an LRC reservoir as the surface layer driving a deep layer memristor network will calculate products of Fourier modes and give enhanced unequal time quadratic capacities.
-Most importantly, this leads to a total quadratic capacity which scales linearly with the system size such that arbitrary products of the input can be constructed by a sufficiently large reservoir.
+Similarly, using an LRC reservoir as the surface layer to drive a deep layer memristor network will calculate products of Fourier modes and give enhanced unequal-time quadratic capacities.
+Most importantly, this leads to a total quadratic memory which scales extensively in the system size, such that arbitrary products of the input can be constructed by a sufficiently large reservoir.